Gravitational-Wave Signatures of Nonstandard Neutrino Properties in Collapsing Stellar Cores

 \textit{\textbf{Summary and Outlook.}}---We have investigated the GW signals generated by 2D simulations of stellar collapse, specifically focusing on the presence of neutrino FC inside PNSs.
 Our findings indicate that such FCs can lead to a new component in the GW signal during an otherwise much more quiescent phase of GW emission.
 This phenomenon arises from enhanced local heating in the PNS interior due to absorption of $\nu_e$ and $\bar\nu_e$ produced via the $\nu_x, \bar\nu_x \rightarrow \nu_e, \bar\nu_e$ FC channel.
 This boosts PNS convection and thus excites g-modes in the near-surface layer of the PNS, causing the strongest 50--100\,ms long GW pulse witnessed in nonrotating SN models shortly after core bounce so far, followed by GW activity that bridges the otherwise GW-silent phase between prompt postshock convection and hydrodynamic instabilities in the neutrino-heated postshock layer.

-Given its broad frequency range, the FC-induced GW signal with amplitudes expected for corresponding 3D sources may be detectable from distances of few kpc with current facilities and out to $D > 10$\,kpc with future laser interferometers.
+Given its broad frequency range, the FC-induced GW signal with amplitudes expected for corresponding 3D sources may be detectable from distances up to a kpc with current facilities and out to $D > 10$\,kpc with future laser interferometers.
 If such a signal is not observed, stringent constraints on some BSM neutrino scenarios including nonstandard neutrino interactions could be inferred.
 This strategy offers one of the most promising avenues for exploring nonstandard neutrino physics under extreme conditions with neutrino and GW information.

 While in this study we considered neutrino FC enhancing convection inside the PNS, its convection may also be affected by other BSM physics.
-Of particular interest is, e.g., axion emission~\cite{Caputo+2024}.
+Of particular interest is, e.g., axion emission~\cite{Fiorillo2023f, Caputo+2024}.
 Though such an energy-loss channel is, in principle, expected to accelerate PNS neutrino cooling, nonlinear feedback between the additional particle cooling and convection could yield unexpected effects, also modifying the GW emission.
 We leave such possibilities for future dedicated investigations.

 Although our focus was on GWs from collapsing stars, BSM physics could also impact GW emission from binary NS mergers (NSMs).
-Specifically, BSM particle production might influence the characteristic ring-down peak feature in NSM GW spectra \cite{Oechslin+2007,Stergioulas+2011,Bauswein+2012,Takami+2014}, shifting the peak frequency or damping the quadrupole oscillations of the NSM remnant that are responsible for this feature.
+Specifically, BSM particle production might influence the characteristic ring-down peak feature in NSM GW spectra \cite{Oechslin+2007, Stergioulas+2011, Bauswein+2012, Takami+2014}, shifting the peak frequency or damping the quadrupole oscillations of the NSM remnant that are responsible for this feature.

 In view of our promising results, a wide variety of questions demand further exploration.
-The incorporation of nonstandard physics in 3D SN simulations is crucial to predict the exact properties and detectability distance of the signals, because the GW strain is known to be systematically lower in 3D compared to 2D \citep{Andresen+2017,Radice+2019,Powell+2019,Powell+2020,Mezzacappa+2020,Mezzacappa+2023,Vartanyan+2023}.
+The incorporation of nonstandard physics in 3D SN simulations is crucial to predict the exact properties and detectability distance of the signals, because the GW strain is known to be systematically lower in 3D compared to 2D \citep{Andresen2017a, Radice+2019, Powell+2019, Powell+2020, Mezzacappa2020a, Mezzacappa+2023, Vartanyan+2023}.